projectceladon/celadon-documentation/source/getting-started/naming-convention.rst

 Release Naming Convention
 #########################

 |C| offers several types of release packages for different usages.
-Releases are numbered and tagged
+Releases
-according to the release timestamp, the exit criteria were met, and the Android dessert that the release is based off.
+are numbered and tagged according to the release timestamp, the exit criteria were met, and the Android\* dessert on which the release is based.
 The naming convention of a |C| release tag is:

     .. code-block:: none